 - Professional Legal English — Designed for foreign-trained lawyers with an interest in learning about the American legal system.
 It helps the participants to improve their English language skills and master the language of law while learning about the U.S. judicial system.

-Additionally, Pacific McGeorge students have access to our legal writing specialist who will work closely with each of you, helping you develop your writing skills.
+Additionally, McGeorge students have access to our legal writing specialist who will work closely with each of you, helping you develop your writing skills.

 Our Career Development Office offers a number of programs and events throughout the academic year specifically for International LL.M. students including resume and cover letter workshops, networking and interviewing programs and job fairs in New York (ISIP) and Los Angeles.
 Note that these two job fairs are not open to all LL.M. or J.S.D students.
 They are only open to students from member schools, and we are proud to be among them.

 Practicing legal skills doesn't always happen in classroom or during an internship.
-Student Organizations play an integral role in the campus environment and educational process for law students at Pacific McGeorge and through them international students have access to additional social and academic opportunities sponsored by McGeorge Student Organizations.
+Student Organizations play an integral role in the campus environment and educational process for law students at McGeorge and through them international students have access to additional social and academic opportunities sponsored by McGeorge Student Organizations.

 Living in Sacramento